 - 10. The lineup is now ready for installation of the new unit or units.
 Follow the instructions outlined under "INSTALLATION," page 7.
 If the foundation was carefully constructed, there should be no problems with lineup of beams or matching the level of existing equipment. - 11.
-With new units in true alignment with existing units and properly leveled, bolt units together with 1/2-inch hardware provided. - 12.
+With new units in true alignment with existing units and properly leveled, bolt units together with .50-inch hardware provided. - 12.
 Run aisle wiring from terminal block in existing end unit, through barrier and header to junction box area. - 13.
-Mount unit side plate and other parts removed from existing equipment. - 14.
-Make all electrical connections as instructed on pages 35 through 50.
+Mount unit side plate and using side plate as template drill #7 (.201") dia. holes in back frame angle of new cubicle.
+Using .25-20 tap cut threads in these holes.
+Add and secure hardware (see Figure 46).
+The addition of these holes may be omitted if existing cubicle had vertical corner trim angle in which case side plate would not have these extra holes.

-15. Caulk vertical split at back of switchgear between existing equipment and new addition with metal filler.
+- Mount other parts removed from existing equipment and caulk all external seams with metal filler. - 14.
+Make all electrical connections as instructed on pages 35 through 50. - 15.
+Caulk vertical split at back of switchgear between existing equipment and new addition with metal filler.
 Replace bus compartment barriers and install back plates.